Atinuke-Manuels/Atinuke-Manuels/README.md

 Here are some ideas to get you started: -->

 - 🔭 I learnt Mobile Development in a comprehensive training organised by Tech4Dev.
+- 🔭 I learnt FrontEnd Development in a comprehensive training organised by Meta via Coursera.
 - 👯 I’m looking forward to practicing my new found skills through available internship opportunities.
 - 🤔 I’m looking for help with getting my dream job
 - 💬 Ask me about Flutter, Jetpack Compose, XML, Power BI, SQL, Tableau, HTML,CSS, JavaScript